 - You work no more than three days per week, with no expectation of overtime.

 If you have further questions, please talk with the person who invited you to consider the programme.

-*Although problematic in employment law, we liked the term "apprentice" as it speaks of the relationship and working together between apprenticer and apprentice, which is a modern version of the Bible's master and disciple language.
+*This programme, formerly known as the "Apprentice"* programme, has been restructured in 2020 to maintain best practice in line with evolving employment and volunteer legislation.
+Although problematic in employment law, we liked the term "apprentice" as it speaks of the relationship and working together between apprenticer and apprentice, which is a modern version of the Bible's master and disciple language.